yashumani/MLOPS_SOLUTION_ACCELRATOR/docs/PRODUCTION_RELEASE_STATUS_2026-09-03.md

 The previous estimate of 6-8 clean Azure hours covered only the 12 new scenarios, plus up to one business day for evidence consolidation and review.
-It excludes owner waiting time, workspace repair, final-candidate reruns of the three historical scenarios, and any requested public/multi-user API work.
+It excludes owner waiting time, final-candidate reruns of the three historical scenarios, and any requested public/multi-user API work.
 It is therefore not a complete release ETA.
-Rebaseline after the owner decisions, datastore canary, and frozen-candidate first wave establish the actual scope and runtime; failures requiring immutable reruns extend the schedule.
+Workspace recovery and scope decisions are now complete, but API/controller implementation and live acceptance are not.
+Rebaseline after server acceptance and the frozen-candidate first wave establish the actual scope and runtime; failures requiring immutable reruns extend the schedule.

 ## Evidence

 The release evidence bundle is stored outside the source tree at:

+`snapshots/mlops-v33-final-preflight/70e5c60f/platform-recovery/`

+This contains `approved-scope.json`, `verified-recovery.json`, and the actual downloaded canary artifacts.
+The earlier code qualification evidence is at:

 `snapshots/mlops-v33-final-preflight/5499f505/`